Connect apps to get visibility and control with Microsoft Defender for Cloud Apps

 To re-enable connected apps:

-- In the Connected apps page, in the relevant row, click the three dots and select Edit app.
+- In the Connected apps page, in the relevant row, select the three dots and choose Edit settings.
 This starts the process to add a connector.

 - Add the connector using the steps in the relevant API connector guide.
 For example, if you are re-enabling GitHub, use the steps in Connect GitHub Enterprise Cloud to Defender for Cloud Apps.